Assemble and publish a REST web service endpoint by implementing its web methods through events using SimpleRESTHost.

 b) your application must authenticate the key value that is received from the client.

-Your web service application will receive the API key via a request header that Linx makes available at
+Your web service application will receive the API key via a request header, named 'Authorization', that Linx makes available at

 Authentication of the received key is performed in the SimpleRESTHost service's OperationEvents_Authenticate event handler.